Williams Overture 2 review

 Speaking of pedals, the piano has a standard-fare set of three, which is sure to please those looking to play as pianistically as possible.

-Below, please take a look at some of the best-selling upright digital pianos on Amazon, and then see how well they stack up to the Williams Overture 2.
+Below, please take a look at some of the best-selling upright digital pianos online, and then see how well they stack up to the Williams Overture 2.

 Polyphony, Speakers, and More